 The program is open to all over the age of 18, including those who wish to enroll in a noncredit capacity.
 No prior Art History or Photography course work is required.
 Students should bring with them a digital camera with manual function (preferably a digital-single-lens-reflex camera), USB flash drive minimum 8GB, and a laptop computer with Photoshop and/or Lightroom.
 It is highly recommended to bring an external hard disk drive for back-up.

-Participants are housed just 5 minutes by vaporetto from Piazza San Marco in attractive, fully-equipped, air-conditioned accommodations.
+Participants are housed in a residence just 5 minutes by vaporetto from Piazza San Marco in attractive, fully-equipped, air-conditioned accommodations.
 Both single and double rooms are available.
 Each room has its own bathroom and kitchenette.
 Sheets and towels are provided.
 There are also a number of communal areas (sitting rooms, a music room, a fitness room, and a terrace).
 The facilities are serviced with internet, self-service laundry, and vending machines.
+Since housing in this residence is limited, if the number of participants exceeds the space available, additional housing will be provided in a fully-furnished apartment nearby.
+Lodging at the residence will be provided on a first-come, first-served basis, based on the full tuition payment date.
 Because of the intense nature of the program, students are required to stay in SACI housing in order to facilitate group sessions and movement.

 Participants taking courses for credit will earn 3 studio art credits in Digital Photography and 3 art history credits in Contemporary Art:

 Participants auditing courses may participate in all Venice events, field trips, and activities.
 Fees remain the same for non-credit participants.